mlibrary/about-publishing/src/content/features/title-tbd.md

             title: ""
             text: The early 1980s were a tumultuous period when the fortunes of the U. S. auto industry were dramatically transformed via Japanese producers.
-This volume captures many of the critical factors responsible for these changes.
+Automobiles and the Future captures many of the critical factors responsible for these changes.
+          - image: /assets/washington-post-photo-.png
+            image_alt: Four men seated at a table
+            title: ""
+            text: "Credit: Washington Post"
       - type: cta
         image: /assets/neh-brochure.png
         heading: Collaborating Across Centers